 - The characters meet a druid who has a stunning collection of butterflies he keeps in jars.
 But they soon find out from a local fairy the butterflies are actually innocent adventurers and forest creatures he has captured and transformed for his devious plans.

-- Traveling in the mountains some unstable ground collapses and the players fall into an abandoned mineshaft.
+- Traveling in the mountains some unstable ground collapses and the adventurers fall into an abandoned mineshaft.
 They must find their way out.

-- The players rescue a young child from a party of orcs.
+- The characters rescue a young child from a party of orcs.
 She tells them her family is being held captive in an orc stronghold to the East.

 - The PCs arrive at a large city and quickly realize the king and queen are extremely brutal and corrupt.
 The locals need only the slightest nudge before a full scale rebellion is set into motion.

-- Bounty Hunt: The players are hired to track down and bring in a notorious gang of thieves hiding out in the nearby forest.
+- Bounty Hunt: The characters are hired to track down and bring in a notorious gang of thieves hiding out in the nearby forest.

-- Captured by evil dwarves, the players are stripped of their weapons and equipment and thrown in dark cells deep in the dwarven city.
+- Captured by evil dwarves, the characters are stripped of their weapons and equipment and thrown in dark cells deep in the dwarven city.

 - An old deserted castle looks like a great place to find some loot but a troll infestation may make the players think twice.

 - A sprite approaches the characters pleading for help.
 The forest home of her people is being clear cut by a massive army.
 Will the players help her turn the army away and save the forest creatures?

 - The characters catch word about a rumor of riches and magical items held in the abandoned castle of a recently deceased nobleman.
 Upon entering, it quickly becomes clear the castle is haunted.